A Tutorial on 5G Positioning

 Distance information can also be obtained from power-based measurements, which are easy to extract, both in \ac{DL} and \ac{UL}.
-According to the path-loss model \cite{Sarkar_channel_model,tr138901, Hata_channel_model, Rappaport_channel_model_1}, the average power received over link $i$ and expressed in logarithmic scale (i.e., dBm), can be related to the distance as:
+According to the path-loss model~\cite{Sarkar_channel_model,tr138901, Hata_channel_model, Rappaport_channel_model_1}, the average power received over link $i$ (expressed in logarithmic scale) can be related to the distance as

-where $P_0$ is the power received at a reference distance $d_0$, while $\alpha$ is the path-loss index that depends on the propagation environment.
-The \ac{RSS} measurement is then defined as:
+where $P_0^{}$ is the power received at a reference distance $d_0^{}$, while $\beta$ is the path-loss index that depends on the propagation environment.
+The \ac{RSS} measurement is then defined as

 where $n_{i}^{\text{RSS}}$ accounts for shadowing fluctuations and measurement errors.